 Preparing for The End

 With the news that Stranger Things was ending, the show’s fanbase went into overdrive.
 A slew of fan theories spread across the web, covering everything from when the next season would appear to just who might not make it to the end.
-And throughout it all, the Duffer brothers maintained their stoicism about what audiences could expect, conscious of not ruining any surprises that lay ahead.
+The Duffer brothers maintained their stoicism about what audiences could expect, conscious of not ruining any surprises that lay ahead.

 However, with Stranger Things followers starved of any new content for so many years, it’s perhaps inevitable that plot details would somehow get out.